Skip to content

 Project management platforms can help keep you on track when there's nobody else looking over your shoulder.
 That kind of freedom is why you decided to strike out on your own, but losing sight of project goals or encountering unanticipated obstacles can ruin your efficiency.
 That's where a task management tool comes in handy.

-Trello pricing: Free plan includes unlimited cards and members, 10 boards per workspace, unlimited Power-Ups, and 250 automated commands each month; Standard plan for $5/user/month (billed annually) includes unlimited boards and file storage, custom fields, advanced checklists, and up to 1,000 automated commands per month.
+Trello pricing: Free plan includes unlimited cards, 10 boards and members per workspace, unlimited Power-Ups, and 250 automated commands each month; Standard plan for $5/user/month (billed annually) includes unlimited boards and file storage, custom fields, advanced checklists, and up to 1,000 automated commands per month.

-The best freelancer app for time tracking
+The best freelancing app for time tracking

 Toggl Track